Xaverian Brothers: Founding

 When Ryken returned to the United States in 1837, Bishop Joseph Rosati of the Diocese of St. Louis, Missouri, persuaded him that the children of Catholic immigrants were in even more need of instruction than Native Americans.
 The bishop encouraged him to found a congregation of laymen to teach all classes of youth.
 Six other bishops sanctioned his plan to bring religious teachers to the United States.

 Ryken went to Rome to receive the permission and blessing of Pope Gregory XVI for his mission.
 He then, at Bishop Boussen's request, served a year's novitiate with the Redemptorist Fathers.

-He modeled the religious garb of members of his institute after that of the Redemptorists.
+He modeled the religious garb of members of his institute on that of the Redemptorists.
 The spirit of the Xaverian Brothers, on the other hand, can be traced to the influence of Isidore Van de Kerckhove, the Jesuit confessor and counselor of Ryken; De Kerckhhove drew up the original rules of the order.
 Although many religious institutes were being founded at the time as part of a Catholic revival that succeeded the fall of Napoleon I, Ryken had a different vision.
 He wanted to found a missionary institute rather than a congregation that would address the needs of a specific region.

 On June 15, 1839, Ryken, then 42 years old, settled in a rented house on Ezelstraat in the centuries-old city of Bruges, Belgium.
 For five days he waited for the arrival of the two companions who had promised to join him in his undertaking: a weaver and a tailor.
 His companions proved to be less dedicated and resilient than he and he needed a year to recruit better suited candidates.
 He and his colleagues soon opened two primary schools in Bruges, and some of the Xavieran Brothers were sent to a normal school at Sint-Truiden for professional teacher training.

 By 1841, the community had grown beyond the space available in the little house on Ezelstraat; with a loan from a sympathetic banker, Ryken purchased a large estate in a neighboring section of Bruges called "Het Walletje", for the moat that surrounded it.
 A boys' sodality was opened at Het Walletje, followed shortly by a primary school in the same place; the work of catechizing was taken up at the Church of Notre-Dame, and some attention was given to the training of deaf-mutes.
 The brothers' first grammar school was opened at Bruges in 1844 and in the following year a second school was established.
 The Xaverian Brothers began to attract candidates from Germany, the Netherlands, Belgium, England, Ireland and France.

 In 1848, a colony of brothers went to England to open schools in parishes in Bury and Manchester.
 Eventually, they opened Clapham College, London and the boarding schools of Mayfield College and its associated preparatory boarding school at Foxhunt Manor, in Sussex.
 Mayfield College closed in 1999 because of the lack of entrants to the order.